AlexJReid/blog/content/posts/xllify/index.md

 xllify embeds the Roblox implementation of Lua called [Luau](https://luau.org/library).
 It is compatible with Lua 5.1.

-Luau was used for sandboxing reasons, so harmful Lua code cannot be run.
-It also has a gradual typing system, to catch bugs early on and provide useful type hints to the conversion process.
+Luau was used for sandboxing reasons.
+Potentially harmful Lua code cannot be run.
+It also has a gradual typing system to provide useful type hints to the conversion process and help developers catch bugs early on.

-As part of an XLL build, developers offer up their Lua code to xllify with the provided GitHub Action.
+As part of a build, developers offer up their Lua code to xllify through the provided GitHub Action.

 ```yaml
 jobs: